AIG-ist-tugraz/WipeOutR/README.md

 in both cases of redundant feature models and non-redundant feature models.
 Evaluation results are filled in *solver_runtime*/*nonred_solver_runtime* elements of the [Table 6](#wipeoutr_fm-evaluation).

 [solver_runtime.jar](https://github.com/AIG-ist-tugraz/WipeOutR/releases/tag/solver_runtime_v1.0) is a *jar* file executing this step.
-For further details, please refer to the [solver_runtime.jar guideline](https://github.com/AIG-ist-tugraz/WipeOutR/blob/main/docs/solver_runtime.md).
+For further details, we refer to the [solver_runtime.jar guideline](https://github.com/AIG-ist-tugraz/WipeOutR/blob/main/docs/solver_runtime.md).

 ## How to reproduce the experiment